-Asian American Cinema Association (AACA)
+Asian Pacific Cinema Association (APCA)

 MEGA is a student run organization which strives to promote and facilitate the art of game creation within the University of Southern California.
 MEGA is a community of students from many disciplines who collaborate in order to cultivate a deeper understanding of interactive development at open weekly meetings, in which members share current projects, discuss relevant news and host guest speakers from all corners of the industry.
-Contact us.

 Founded in 2005, the USC Women of Cinematic Arts provides networking and mentoring opportunities for University of Southern California students and alumni, and encourages and supports the presence of women in creative roles in the film, television and digital industries.
 Contact us.